COVID-19 guide for social workers and occupational therapists supporting adults with learning disabilities and autistic adults

 Death and bereavement

-The current crisis means there is a lot of discussion of death in the media, and there is an increased chance that everyone, including people with a learning disability and autistic people, will experience the death of a family member or friend.
+The pandemic means there has been a lot of discussion of death in the media, and there continues to be an increased chance that everyone, including people with a learning disability and autistic people, will experience the death of a family member or friend.

 If there is a bereavement, each autistic person or person with a learning disability will grieve in their own way, and it is important to take a person-centred approach to support them through this process.
 Having open and honest discussions about death is often the best approach.
 It is generally advisable to avoid euphemisms like ‘gone to sleep’ or ‘gone to a better place’, which can cause confusion especially with someone who may interpret such comments very literally.